Information for Students

 To complete a bachelor's degree in four years, students usually need to complete an average of 15 credits per semester.
 This does not mean that you will take exactly 15 credits every semester.
 The full-time credit load each semester ranges from 12-18 credits, which is typically 3-6 courses.
 It is recommended that international students do not register for more than 15 credits their first semester.

 However, it is required by the U.S. government that international students on F-1 Visa carry a full course load (12 credits for undergraduates and 6 credits for graduates) during the academic year.
-See Trisha O'Keefe, International Student Advisor, if you drop below the minimum course hours.
-Not doing so can cause you to fall out of legal status.
-You will need to complete a Reduced Course Load form.
+See Anna Gilmore, International Student Advisor, before dropping below the minimum course hours.
+Dropping below the required course load without prior authorization will cause you to fall out of legal status.
+You must complete a Reduced Course Load form prior to dropping your classes.
 Please note, international students can only take a maximum of 3 credits in online courses to count towards their full course load.

 Credit by Examination